Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/09_adding_animations.md

 ![](img/09.adding_animations/13.second_keys.png)

-Note:

-    A lecture on the principles of animation is beyond the scope of this tutorial.
+Note: A lecture on the principles of animation is beyond the scope of this tutorial.
 Just note that you don't want to time and space everything evenly.
 Instead, animators play with timing and spacing, two core animation principles.
 You want to offset and contrast in your character's motion to make them feel alive.

 Move the time cursor to the end of the animation, at `1.2` seconds.
 Set the Y translation to about `0.35` and the X rotation to `-9` degrees.
 Once again, create a key for both properties.

-You can preview the result by clicking the play button or pressing :kbd:`Shift + D`.
+You can preview the result by clicking the play button or pressing `Shift + D`.
-Click the stop button or press :kbd:`S` to stop playback.
+Click the stop button or press `S` to stop playback.

 ![](img/09.adding_animations/14.play_button.png)